gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 It is possible to explicitly specify the credentials provider service name when [automatic credentials generation](#automatic-credentials-generation) is enabled.
 This could be achieved via the `credentialsProviderService` option or via the environment variable `SBF_CREDENTIALS_PROVIDER_SERVICE`.

-The same applies for providing restricted user credentials (SBSS on PostgreSQL case) where the service name can be provided via the `sbssRestrictedUserService` option or via the environment variable `SBF_SBSS_RESTRICTED_USER_SERVICE`.

 Notice that when running on K8S you should also provide a path to the volume where you have mounted those credentials unless you're relying on the default one.
 See k8sSecretsPath option [here](#new-servicebrokeroptions).

 ### Business Service Support